Databricks administration introduction

 Create and manage compute resources

 Workspace admins can create SQL warehouses (a compute resource that lets you run SQL commands on data objects within Databricks SQL) and clusters for their workspace users.
-For instructions on creating SQL warehouses, see Configure SQL warehouses.
+For instructions on creating SQL warehouses, see Create a SQL warehouse.

 It is also the workspace admin’s job to regulate how compute resources are used in their workspace.
 Workspace admins have the following tools: